 Health Benefits summarized:

 - Rich in vitamins K, A, C and E

 - Contains Folate, Zinc, Calcium, Iron, Magnesium and Potassium

 - Helps to trea fungal and bacterial infections

 - Good against food poisoning

 - Lower blood sugar

 Whilst Cilantro is often used in the Asian kitchen, the Oregano plant is a herb often used in Italy and in the Mediterranean kitchen as well as in Mexico.

-This plant loves the heat and is found in the Mediterranean and Mexican kitchen and needs good drainage.
+This plant loves the heat and is found in the Mediterranean and Mexican kitchen.
+It needs good drainage as this is essential in herbs to grow.
 So make sure your soil is well-draining and that you are using a pot that has drainage holes.

 Furthermore, a ground containing soil, moss, peat and perlite is best for its well being.
 Oregano grows best in bright light.
 8 hours of light would be optimal.